124938/learning-kafka/README.md

 ### Communication
 * In Kafka the communication between clients and kafka cluster is done with a simple, high-performance, language agnostic TCP protocol.
 * Kafka client provides supports for many languages like java, c++, python, ruby, many more..

+## Important Concepts
+* Kafka is run as a cluster on one or more servers.
+* The Kafka cluster stores streams of records/messages in categories called topics.
+* Each record consists of a key, a value and a timestamp.